Turmeric prices to trade sideways to higher: Angel Commodities

 Angel Commodities' commodity report on Turmeric

-NCDEX Turmeric closes with gain on Monday; its third gains in three sessions as the physical demand is rising and market arrivals are diminishing.
+NCDEX Turmeric closes with gain on Tuesday; its third gains in three sessions as the physical demand is rising and market arrivals are diminishing.
 However, the trend seems to be little sideways on reports of good rains in turmeric growing areas.
 There was lower demand all season from upcountry and industrial buyers.
-Turmeric arrivals in the country are higher in the month of May.
+T urmeric arrivals in the country are higher in the month of May.
 As per Agmarknet data, about 6,378 tonnes arrived last week compared to 11,942 tonnes duri ng previous week.
-On the export front, country exported about 1.11 lakh tonnes in 2016/17 up by 30 % compared to last year exports of 85,412 tonnes , as per government data.Outlook
+On the export front, country exported about 1.11 lakh tonnes in 2016/17 up by 30 % compared to last year exports of 85,412 tonnes, as per government data.Outlook

 For all commodities report, click here